ksctl/ksctl/README.md

 # Purpose

-The ksctl project by kubesimplify is a Generic Kubernetes Management command-line tool that helps developers and administrators manage Kubernetes clusters running on different environment
+The ksctl project by kubesimplify is a Cloud Agnostic Kubernetes Management tool that helps developers and administrators manage Kubernetes clusters running on different environment

 It provides a simple and intuitive interface for performing common tasks such as creating, deleting, and managing Kubernetes resources. ksctl is designed to be easy to use, even for developers who are new to Kubernetes.